genkgo/APNS-iOS-server-token-creator/README.md

 Simple bash script that automates the steps taken to create, test and prepare the signed server certificate for the Apple Push Notification Service.

 Outputs a ready to use PushCertKey pem file.
 The first two steps need to be done using OSX.
-The script itself can be run from linux as well as long a you have the required files.
+The script itself can be run from linux if you have access to the required files.

 1. Create a private/public key pair (iOS Dev center and keychain Access).
 2. Create a certificate signing request (CSR), signed with your private key (keychain Access).